Information about the

 The Office Social Equity and Title IX continues to respond to your concerns, although staff members are working remotely.
 Please leave a message at 724-357-3402 or email firstname.lastname@example.org.
 You may report an incident of concern at any time.

-The University Testing Services office will remain closed through the fall semester.
+The University Testing Services office will remain closed until further notice.